 Your blog posts may also contain graphics and links to other sources.
 Most HTML/CSS formatting options are available within blog posts.

 Blog articles ("posts") can be added with a simple interface (type, or copy and paste text).
 The author merely fills in a form.
 Articles may be categorized.
-Members may optionally be authorized to create articles.
-Articles remain in draft status until approved by an editor.

 The editor may enable comments for the blog, the preview, or articles by individual members.
 Comments can be restricted to members only or allowed to all readers.
 The blog is secured by industry-standard access control lists.